 THE CRAYOLA COLORED PENCIL STORY

 In 1988, Crayola introduced colored pencils in their product line to fulfill consumer requests.
 Today, Crayola offers a variety of colored pencil assortments that are the essential creative tool for kids or the art enthusiast.
-Crayola colored pencils are manufactured in Brazil and Vietnam due to their high-volume manufacturing capabilities.
+Crayola colored pencils are manufactured in Brazil, Costa Rica or Vietnam due to their high-volume manufacturing capabilities.